fbpx

 They might be able to reduce the amount owed, set up payment plans, or secure financial assistance to lessen the impact of the remaining debt.

-In cases where hospital bills, credit card debt, and other unpaid bills are part of the estate, a probate attorney will help ensure that the estate pays what it can while protecting surviving spouses and family members from being held personally responsible for the deceased person’s debts.
+In cases where hospital bills, credit card debt, and other unpaid bills are part of the estate, a probate attorney will help ensure that the estate pays what it should, using exceptions and exemptions that may apply to negotiate, while still protecting surviving spouses and family members from being held personally responsible for the deceased person’s debts.

 Who Pays the Attorney Costs?